dwright37/trope-reports/reports/Mistral-7B-Instruct-v0.2.md

 ---

-### T859: Leadership should be based on merit, not hierarchy.
+### T859: Leadership should be merit-based, not hierarchically imposed.

 |Support|
 |---|